Big-Silver/Node-RESTful-API/README.md

 ## About

-Using the new Express 4.0 Router to build an API
+Using the new Express 4.0 Router to build an API.
 This project is written by [Big Silver].

 ## Requirements